 Chronic worry and rumination

-Relationships that feel unfulfilling or no longer fit
+Relationships that feel distant or that they no longer quite fit

-Giving more than you have and feeling depleted
+Giving more than you have—saying yes when you mean no, and feeling depleted by it

 A life that looks fine from the outside but doesn't feel that way on the inside